Trending: Telemedicine for Surgeons

 Given that people can do almost everything online, having to leave the house, sit in traffic, find parking, sit in a waiting room, and sit, and sit, then do the same in reverse on the way home is increasingly becoming a big ask for what is often a very brief consult.

 The advantages of telemedicine for surgery are especially true for patients who live in rural areas without easy access to a hospital or physician’s office.
-For such communities, telehealth used in surgery is a potential healthcare gamechanger.
+For such communities, telehealth used in surgery is a potential healthcare game-changer.

-Overall, patients recommend doctors who use telehealth, with 79% of respondents in a recent study by AMA very satisfied with the care received during their last telehealth visit.
+Overall, patients recommend doctors who use telehealth, with 79% of respondents in a recent study by the AMA very satisfied with the care received during their last telehealth visit.

 Challenges of Telemedicine in Surgery